 Full-Time Offers and Full-Time Offers to Summer Interns

 Employers extending offers are encouraged to allow students a minimum of two weeks from receipt of the offer to respond to that offer, without pressure to respond on an earlier date.
 This includes students who have had a summer internship with the employer.
 Please see the section below on exploding offers/excessive pressure.

 Effective immediately, Career Development is enforcing a new policy regarding internship offers.
 Employers are not allowed to extend offers until 5 p.m. on October 23rd.
 During recruitment, students must wait for at least 7 calendar days before accepting or declining an offer.
 For example, if you extend an offer to a student on Tuesday, October 27th, then the student would, at a minimum, have until November 3rd to consider the offer.
 Please see the section below on exploding offers/excessive pressure.

 Exploding Offers/Excessive Pressure

-Exploding offers are those that require a quick response time or call for a reduction in offer package after a certain date.
-Examples of excessive pressure may include statements such as "If I offer you the position today, will you take it?"
+Exploding offers are those that require a quick response time or penalize candidates for taking time to consider offers.
+Excessive pressure may include statements such as "If I offer you the position today, will you take it?"

 Washington and Lee students have expressed their concerns about exploding offers which create undue pressure in these situations.
-Employers are asked not to make "exploding offers" or pressure students to accept an offer under duress.
+Employers are prohibited from extending "exploding offers" or pressuring students to accept an offer under duress.
 It is in the best interest of both the employer and student to negotiate these deadlines in good faith.